WJSV

 WJSV is a student-run radio station in Morristown, New Jersey.
 WJSV is run by students of Morristown High School and owned by the Morris School District.
 WJSV, first bought by the Morris School District in 1971, generally broadcasts Monday through Friday from 7:30 am to 8:30 pm while school is in session.
 WJSV's main transmitter is located at Mountain Way School in Morris Plains, New Jersey.

 Currently, the station is completely run by members and an executive staff composed totally of students.
 The executive staff is mainly an emulation of the above the line positions at a commercial radio station, including Program Director, Music Director, News Director, and Station Manager.
 Usually the station is supervised only by two staff members, one being the Station Advisor, currently Lance Armstrong, formerly Michael Butler; the other is the Chief Engineer, formerly Steven Woodruff.
+Currently, the station's only staff supervisor is Lance Armstrong, who teaches broadcasting at the school and also supervises Colonial Corner, Morristown High School's online-only TV show.

 Before the station was bought by the Morris School District, Morristown High School had already had a TV station, which upon purchasing WJSV, was renamed JSV-TV.
 For many years it was used for a weekly show named Colonial Corner.
 However, in the 2013–2014 school year, Colonial Corner moved to an online-only format, with episodes hosted on YouTube.

-Original WJSV (CBS ownership)

-WJSV originally came on the air in 1926 as WTRC in Brooklyn, New York then was moved to Arlington, Virginia, the following year and became WJSV in 1928.

-CBS bought the station from the previous owner in 1931, officially moved the station to Washington, D.C., although the transmitter site remained in Virginia.
-CBS made WJSV its affiliate in the nation's capital.